Second-order properties and central limit theorems for geometric functionals of Boolean models: Covariance structure in the isotropic case

-for all $i,j\in\{0,\ldots,d\}$. \end{theorem} \begin{proof} The formula preceding Theorem 9.1.4 in \cite{SW08} is the finite volume version of the fundamental result of \cite{Miles76} and \cite{Davy76} on the densities of intrinsic volumes.
+\begin{pf} The formula preceding Theorem~9.1.4 in \cite{SW08} is the finite volume version of the fundamental result of \cite{Miles76} and \cite{Davy76} on the densities of intrinsic volumes.
 Using this result, we obtain for all $i\in\{0,\ldots, d-1\}$ and $A\in\cK^d$ that